Want to build an engaged online community that actually works?

 - Screening Questions and Approval: The member would need to answer the questions and receive approval in order to make a purchase.

 👉 If you set your community as public, I strongly recommend implementing a rigorous prequalification process to prevent spam.
-This is particularly important because Mighty Networks does not provide community moderation features such as profanity filters and spam rules.

 You can invite members/moderators/hosts to spaces by sending an invitation email that is customizable.